Lower Merion Little League

 • Official score is kept

-What do we need to bring?
 Players need: (1) a softball glove, (2) an appropriately-sized bat, (3) a batting helmet, (4) water bottle, and (5) team uniform.
 The team uniform (jersey, pants, socks and visor) will be provided by LMLL and will be distributed to players prior to the first game of the season.
-We strongly recommend players wear softball cleats, but sneakers are acceptable.
+We strongly recommend players wear softball cleats, but sneakers/good grip athletic shoes are acceptable.

-Softball Majors
+Softball Majors A - 6th/7th Grade

-The Softball Majors Division is an instructional, competitive softball season for players generally in 5th and 6th grades.
+The Softball Majors Division is an instructional, competitive softball season for players generally in 6th and 7th grades.

-How are players assigned to teams?
-Softball Majors division players are urged to participate in a pre-season evaluation in the Spring.
+Softball Majors A division players are urged to participate in a pre-season evaluation in the Spring.
 This is not a tryout, everyone is placed on a team.
 Once a player is evaluated, she is then assigned to a team based on a coaches draft system immediately after the evaluations.
 The draft system is designed to yield teams of similar overall ability.
 There is not a draft or evaluations in the Fall

-When are games and practices?
 In the Spring, teams will typically play 12 games per season, plus playoffs.
-Most games are within the Majors division, however there may be some Intra-league games scheduled against teams in other leagues in our district.
+Most games are within the Majors A division, however there may be some Intra-league games scheduled against teams in other leagues in our district.
 There will be one to two games per week, depending on weather.
 Times vary from week to week; the game schedule is finalized in September for the fall, and March for the Spring .
 There are practices (at most one team practice per week) on either Sunday afternoon or a weekday evening.

 How do games work?

-• Softball Majors division is kid pitch
+• Softball Majors A division is kid pitch

 • Games are six innings (which typically takes about 1.5-2 hours)